 This site has had at least one release.
 The tanks have been removed.
 A draft RFI report was submitted to IDEM in 2011.
-An IM to remove an area of soil contaminated with benzo(a)pyrene is planned for 2012.
+An IM to remove an area of soil contaminated with benzo(a)pyrene was concluded in 2012.
 The subsequent RFI recommended NFA for the site.
-The NFA request was approved by IDEM on March 13, 2012.
+The No Further Actopm request was approved by IDEM on March 13, 2013.

-J-2(gg) SWMU 33:00 BIOREMEDIATION FACILITY (BRF)
+J-2(gg) SWMU 33/00 BIOREMEDIATION FACILITY (BRF)